aurorascharff/next15-filterlist/STEPS.md

 ### Mark active tab and read promise with use in Tabs.tsx

 - Let's start by showing the currently active tab.
 Add useParams and get active tab.
 Make client component.
 We cannot have this async now, and we cant access db anyway here, we have to fetch the data outside.
-Put the data outside.
+Hoist the data to the nearest server component parent, which is the layout.
 - But we don't want to get back to blocking our layout.
 Lets remove the await and pass it down to the Tabs as a promise.
 - Then we can read the promise with use() which will resolve it, and the component will suspend the same way allowing us to see the fallback.
 - Now we can see the active tabs and navigate between them.